JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-04-01-hedgehog-cafe.md

 ![null](https://bit.ly/2GHDKIG)

-They are then served thinly sliced on a bowl of curried soba noodles.
+The chefs carefully remove the genitalia (see instructions below) and garnish the meat with seasonal nuts and berries.
 I now understand why hedgehogs have evolved their needles: it is because their flesh is exceptionally tasty.
 The meat is sweet with a mellow gamey flavour, reminiscent of chestnuts.
 After excellent cooking the meat was falling off the bone without a hint of dryness.
 Sadly, you don’t get too much meat on one hedgehog, so we both went back for seconds.

 ![null](https://bit.ly/2IiUFyf)